MohammadGc01/MohammadGc01/README.md

-## Hi there 👋
+Hi there! 👋

-**MohammadGc01/MohammadGc01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Welcome to my GitHub profile!
+I'm MohammadGc01, and I’m excited to share my projects and collaborate with others in the tech community.

-- 🔭 I’m currently working on ...
+🔭 I’m currently working on:
+Developing web applications using HTML, CSS, and JavaScript.
+Building backend services with Node.js and MySQL.
-- 🌱 I’m currently learning ...
+🌱 I’m currently learning:
+Advanced concepts in JavaScript and exploring React for frontend development.
+Enhancing my skills in Bootstrap for responsive design.
-- 👯 I’m looking to collaborate on ...
+👯 I’m looking to collaborate on:
+Open-source projects that involve web development.
+Any innovative ideas that can benefit from my skill set!
-- 🤔 I’m looking for help with ...
+🤔 I’m looking for help with:
+Best practices in Node.js and MySQL integration.
+Improving my knowledge in API development.
-- 💬 Ask me about ...
+💬 Ask me about:
+Web development techniques and best practices.
+My experiences with different frameworks and libraries.
-- 📫 How to reach me: ...
+📫 How to reach me:
+You can contact me via my email or connect with me on LinkedIn.
-- 😄 Pronouns: ...
+😄 Pronouns:
+He/Him
-- ⚡ Fun fact: ...
+⚡ Fun fact:
+I love exploring new technologies and am always on the lookout for interesting coding challenges!